Pieris jap. 'Little Heath' - 2 Ltr pot

 Flower

-The white, cup-shaped flowers appear in panicles from April to May.
+The white, cup-shaped flowers of Japanese andromeda 'Little Heath' appear in panicles from April to May.

 Use